Military rations: Early modern

 The Crimean War saw issues with supplying soldiers in battle.
 In the British Army, rations were regularly halved, and many soldiers developed scurvy, to the point that the hospital in Scutari received more soldiers for scurvy than battle wounds.
 During the American Civil War, the food and rations of the Union Army and the Confederate States Army were meant to be mostly the same—meat, cornmeal, vegetables, vinegar, molasses, and hardtack—but supply issues plagued the Confederates as the war continued, forcing them to live off the land.
-The standard Union Army ration was roughly three-quarters of a pound of meat, one pound of flour or cornmeal, vegetables, vinegar, and molasses.
-However, to ensure that food lasted longer, rations often came in the form of hardtack biscuits, salted meat, and dehydrated vegetables.
+The standard Union Army ration was roughly 3/4 lb of meat, 1 lb of flour or cornmeal, vegetables, vinegar, and molasses.
+To ensure that food lasted longer, rations often came in the form of hardtack biscuits, salted meat, and dehydrated vegetables.
 During campaigns, particularly as Union troops entered the south, seasonal fruits and vegetables were pillaged from farms and orchards.
 Both the Union and Confederate armies relied on lakes and streams for their water.